Hit-And-Run Victim: What to Do and How to Claim Compensation

 The penalty for hit-and-run will be meted out in addition to any other penalty where the driver is found liable of committing another offence related to the accident.

-For example, if the driver is found to have been drink-driving before committing the hit-and-run, he/she may be liable to a fine of up to $5,000 and/or imprisonment of up to 6 months, in addition to the penalty for hit-and-run.
+For example, if the driver is found to have been drink-driving before committing the hit-and-run, he/she may be liable for a fine of between $2,000 and $10,000 and/or up to 1 year’s jail, in addition to the penalty for hit-and-run.

 View this post on Instagram